p-n-g/posterz/README.md

 ## Key Features:
 1) Optimized frontend by implementing React, Redux.
 2) Styled using SCSS.
-3) Backend is supported by Straip (CMS), it provides some prebuild API to perform CREAD operation.
+3) Backend is supported by Straip (CMS), it provides some prebuild API to perform CRUD operation.
 4) Payment gateway used is Stripe.

 Here is a Youtube link that showcases working of Posterz.